 Do you feel stalled in your development?
 As if you are going nowhere, fast?
-Not to worry: you’re not dead; your dormant.
+Not to worry: you’re not dead; you’re dormant.

 Here we are, on the cusp of a new year, hip deep in winter.
 The landscape here in the midwest is bleak and windswept.
 No vegetation grows and the trees are shut down for the season.
-As cliche as it sounds, as I’m wading through snow drifts on my way into the house from my car, spring (and its soft, green, spongy new grass) seems a million months away.
-It’s as though it will always be Winter.
+As cliche as it sounds, as I’m watching snow spit and swirl from the sky, spring (and its soft, green, spongy new grass) seems a million months away.
+It seems as though it will always be Winter.

 Of course, this isn’t true.

 Sometimes we go through dormancies in our lives, but they can be more difficult to detect: Fallow periods where our productivity seems to plummet.
 Quarters where we post no new sales.
 Writing, painting, composing or other artistic stretches of time where our creativity shrivels up.